 With healthcare costs on the rise, "microbusinesses" are struggling to cover health insurance costs.
 According to the Sam's Club/Gallup Microbusiness Tracker, while most microbusiness owners have health insurance, less than a third (31 percent) provide it for themselves through their own business or out-of-pocket.
 Here is an overview of the Sam's Club/ Gallup Microbusiness Tracker results.

-The cost of group health insurance is becoming unsustainable for small businesses, startups, and small non-profit organizations.
-Since offering healthcare is a crucial part of employee recruiting and retention, dropping healthcare benefits altogether is not a feasible option for most small employers.
+The cost of group health insurance rises, small businesses, startups, and small non-profit organizations are having an increasingly hard time offering health insurance to their valued employees.
+Since offering healthcare is a crucial part of employee recruiting and retention, dropping healthcare benefits altogether is simply not an option for most small employers.

 Disclaimer: The information provided on this website is general in nature and does not apply to any specific U.S. state except where noted.
 Health insurance regulations differ in each state.
 See a licensed agent for detailed information on your state.
 Zane Benefits, Inc. does not sell health insurance.